openalea-incubator/adel/doc/user/manual.rst

 provides routines to construct :ref:`axeT <axeT>`, :ref:`dimT <dimT>` and :ref:`phenT <phenT>`.
 :mod:`plantgen <alinea.adel.plantgen.plantgen>` also permits to generate some other tables for debugging purpose.

+.. todo:: add reference to M.Abichou's publication which describes the working hypotheses.

 We have considered three possible levels of completeness of data, denoted as MIN, SHORT, and FULL.
 In the next subsections, we: